 Chifubu UCZ community school is funded by the local congregation who give what they can to enable 200 pupils to learn.
 With a few pounds, they can build a playground keeping the children safe during break.
 As our main partners for our exchange, we have seen how much difference a small amount of money can make.

 We have seen all of these projects first hand, and have seen that any money is used wisely and for the stated needs.
-We recognise that everyone has tight budgets, but we hope that by being able to come along and enjoy an evening together, we can make a small difference to a fantastic community.
+We raised over £1,000 and look forward to the money being used in Zambia this year.

 For more information contact email@example.com or firstname.lastname@example.org